Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 > Note: Latency can be up to a few minutes.
 If the queries below are empty please wait a few minutes.

 For ease of use, a flattened View is also provided so let's take a look at this as well

+> aside negative
+>This view will not work in a trial account.
 ```
 SELECT
     change_commit_time,